nzherald/nz-placenames/README.md

 The deploy, embed, and full-deploy commands also expect AWS_REGION, AWS_S3_PATH, and PUBLIC_URL to be defined in the `.env` file.
-If you don't want to deploy to an S3 bucket just remove these commands.
+These are currently set to the NZH Insights locations - you should change or remove these.
 These commands also assume you have the aws cli tools installed and that the default credentials are what you want.
 (And it has not been tested on windows)